HCT Group: Yorkshire

 CT Plus (Yorkshire) operated from depots in Brighouse, Wakefield and Leeds, with a fleet of around 110 vehicles.
 The services in West Yorkshire consisted mostly of West Yorkshire Metro tendered services: AccessBus, a demand responsive transport service providing local transport for those unable to use regular transport, and school buses, including some 'My bus' yellow school bus contracts.
 A few public routes were operated, around Wakefield, Huddersfield, Pontefract, and South Elmsall.
 In addition, some private contracts were operated, including two shuttle services for the NHS.

 HCT Group acquired Rotherham-based independent operator Powells Bus and Coach in July 2018, integrating the company, which ran services across South Yorkshire, as a separate part of CT Plus (Yorkshire).

-On 4 August 2022, HCT Group announced that CT Plus (Yorkshire) and its Powells Bus operation would cease trading on 5 August, following a period of sustained losses due to the economic effects of the COVID-19 pandemic and rising fuel and labour costs.
+On 4 August 2022, the HCT Group announced that CT Plus (Yorkshire) and its Powells Bus operation would cease trading on 5 August, following a period of sustained losses due to the economic effects of the COVID-19 pandemic and rising fuel and labour costs.
 All bus services in West and South Yorkshire operated by CT Plus would be transferred to the regional traffic commissioner for tendering to other bus operators.